 Artist in Focus

-Newlands House Gallery’s Artist in Focus at the shop and café area highlights contemporary artists with exclusive works and special displays.
+Newlands House Gallery’s Artist in Focus at the shop, café and garden area highlights contemporary artists with exclusive works and special displays.
 Discover unique artworks, books, and limited editions that celebrate today’s leading creatives.
 Immerse yourself in art in a relaxed setting, where culture and conversation intertwine.

 Dr Loucia Manopoulou